MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/05-configure-managed-identity.md

     module: 'Explore Azure SQL Database safety practices for development'
 ---

-# Enable application resilience with auto-failover groups for Azure SQL Database
+# Configure managed identity for Azure SQL Database

 In this exercise, you'll add a managed identity to the sample web app without storing credentials in the code.